phisko/kengine/components/data/ModelDataComponent.md

 # [ModelDataComponent](ModelDataComponent.hpp)

 Contains the vertices and indices for a model.
-These are used by graphics systems (such as the [OpenGLSystem](../../systems/opengl/OpenGLSystem.md)) to load the model onto the GPU.
+These are used by graphics systems to load the model onto the GPU.
 Other systems may also want to access these elements (such as the [RecastSystem](../../systems/recast/RecastSystem.md), which uses them to generate the navmesh).

 ## Specs